Using a Relationship Diagram

 To follow the examples in this article, create the following data cube from the Adventure Works database using the [Sales].[SalesPerson] and [Sales].[SalesTerritory] tables.

-To illustrate the hierarchical relationships, create the following hierarchy and apply it to TerritoryID.
+To illustrate the hierarchical relationships, use the following custom data to create a hierarchy and apply it to TerritoryID.

 3. Add a relationship diagram